Martin-Martinez4/HugoBlog1/content/Private-Fields-and-Methods-In-JavaScript.md

 A weak map is a data structure similar to a JavaScript object.
 It differs from a normal object in that the key must be an object.

-Weak Maps have the following methods:
+Weak Maps have the following built-in methods:

 - weakMap.set(key, value)